Is there a Heaven in Paradise?

 Colorful cracker barrel houses are hidden behind lush green tropical vegetation.
 “Fishery Circle” is the name of that oval roundabout in the center of that tiny village.
 The partly deteriorated building at the end of the oval is the relic of the old fish packing plant.

 The now closed plant was once the heart of the village.
 This was the place where once thousands of pounds of fish were delivered, processed, packed and sent all over the country.
 The operation supported many families for more than half a century.
 However, nothing lasts forever.
-Eventually, it was closed down in the early 1980’s.
+Eventually, they closed down in the early 1980’s.

 A ban on commercial net fishing, which was meant to protect the environment, devastated the local fishing industry, and the owner, the Albritton, decided to shut down the unprofitable operation.
 However, this didn’t come out of the blue, they knew that something was smelling “fishy.”
 Therefore, they had already investigated different avenues and came to a conclusion: this would be the perfect spot for a restaurant.
 They opened the “Fishery Restaurant” in 1988, a historic seafood eatery which serves fresh seafood in an ideal subtropical environment, and it is still there and serving food.
 People can reach the restaurant either by boat or by car, and it is a pet-friendly place.
 You don’t need to leave your hungry dog at home; you can share your Grouper meal and your beer with your furry fellow.